Michael Carbonaro: Early life

 Born and raised in Oakdale, New York, on Long Island, the younger of two sons of an electrician father and a nurse mother, he attended Connetquot High School in Bohemia, New York.
 He began performing magic professionally while growing up, earning his college tuition while still in his teens.
 He holds a bachelor's degree in drama from the Tisch School of the Arts at NYU.

 Career

 He is known for his hidden-camera "Magic Clerk" segments on The Tonight Show, in which he tricks unsuspecting customers at a convenience store.
 This led to a television series with a similar premise, The Carbonaro Effect, which premiered on TruTV on May 15, 2014, following a preview episode on April 1, 2014.

 In 2004, he was featured on Chappelle's Show on Comedy Central.
 Following that, Carbonaro played Andy Wilson in the 2006 comedy Another Gay Movie.
 For his work, he won the Outfest "Best Actor in a Feature Film" award.
 Carbonaro has also appeared on All My Children (2006), The Guiding Light (2006), and Law & Order: Special Victims Unit (2007).

+In 2022, he performed at the Penn & Teller Theater in Las Vegas while they performed in Australia, then later in the year filled in for Teller while he was recovering from surgery.